 This is the external filter program executed by CommuniGate Pro server in order to scan all messages for virus protection and/or content filtering.
-The program runs as a "filter client" for RAV AntiVirus mail scanning daemon (ravmd).
+The program runs as a "filter client" for raymd.

-- Set your domain names as values for the domain field in ravmd.conf (you can find it in /etc/opt/rav/ravmd.conf). - Open your web browser and connect to the CommuniGate Pro's web administration interface.
-If you installed CommuniGatePro using the default values, type http://127.0.0.1:8010 in the address bar. - Open Settings->General->Helpers. - Check Content filtering and add the following path in Program Path:
+- Set your domain names as values for the domain field in the domains file (you can find it in \${ETCDIR}). - Open your web browser and connect to the CommuniGate Pro's web administration interface.
+If you installed CommuniGate Pro using the default values, type http://127.0.0.1:8010 in the address bar. - Open Settings->General->Helpers. - Check Content filtering and add the following path in Program Path: \${BINDIR}/ravcgate. - Click on the Update button. - Go to Settings->Rules and create a new rule (i.e. rav) and choose Action as External Filter. - Create the ravms account (this account will be used for sending warning mails via the SMTP local port opened by CommuniGate Pro): Go to Accounts->Create Account ravms